madmurphy/libconfini/MANUAL.md

    alternatively, use `strdup()`.
 If, instead, `IniDispatch::data` contains a key name or a comment, it is granted that no other dispatch will share this buffer, so feel free to edit it before it gets lost.
-3. Regarding `IniDispatch::value`, this buffer is never shared between dispatches, so feel free to edit it.
+3. Regarding `IniDispatch::value`, if it does not represent an implicit value (see below), this buffer is never shared between dispatches, so feel free to edit it.
 4. Regarding `IniDispatch::append_to`, this buffer is likely to be shared with other dispatches.
 Again, you would not destroy the world nor generate errors, but you would make the next `IniDispatch::append_to`s useless.
 For this